-6.10 Contact fuses
+6.10 Contact protection devices

-The safety-related switching contacts on the BCU 370 (V1, V2, V3, Ignition, Controller enable, Open butterfly valve, Close butterfly valve and Butterfly valve ignition) are protected by an internal fuse (3.15 A, slow-acting).
+The safety-related switch contacts on the BCU 370, e.g. for actuation of the gas solenoid valves, are protected by an internal fuse.
 This fuse cannot be replaced, since safe opening of the contacts is not guaranteed following overload or a short-circuit, e.g. due to a wiring fault.
 The BCU must be returned to the manufacturer for repair.